-Ironically, after creating a Hot Holiday Packing List for Families, we were in the taxi on the way to the airport for our trip to Puerto Vallarta and I blurt out, oh shit we forgot the stroller!
+Ironically, after creating a Hot Holiday Packing List for Families, we were in the taxi on the way to the airport for our trip to Puerto Vallarta, Mexico and I blurt out, “We forgot the stroller!”
 Jamie says, “Yep… I thought about it last night but figure we don’t need it anymore”.
 So off we were on the first trip without a stroller in seven years.

 This was probably the best way for me to go the first time without a stroller, just deal with it and not too much planning for it.
 It was incredible nice to have less stuff with us.
 We also help prepare our daughter with the situation on the plane, by talking about how she is such a big girl and doesn’t need a stroller.
 So when the whining came out about the sore legs we just focused on her being a big girl instead.

 Most likely the stroller will be staying home, but I think for the next couple of trips we will really think about what are plans are and if we need to bring it.
-Let’s just say if Disney is in the near future for us BOB is coming along (or we will rent one there)!
+Let’s just say if we book a Disney trip soon, I think the BOB stroller would be the best stroller for Disney and BOB is coming along!
 Overall, I really enjoyed the freedom of not having a stroller and the pros outweighed the extra work it took not having it (Jamie might have a difference of opinion after his workout carrying Sofia many times).
 Our family is ready for some slower travel with the smaller steps from the kids.
 But, I do miss my drink holder :)